-Note: Grades at the end of a semester indicate academic progress, and are used to determine eligibility for certain co-curricular activities (such as athletics).
+Note: Grades at the end of a quarter and semester indicate academic progress, and may be used to determine eligibility for certain co-curricular activities (such as athletics).
 Quarter and Semester grades may also be used to assess the need for mandated attendance in extra support options like Powerlab.

 Multiple absences (whether excused or unexcused) may have a negative impact on a student's grade.
-Parents will be notified when absences become excessive, and once a student is absent for 10% of any given class, the Dean of Students will consult with the student and parents.
+Parents will be notified when absences become excessive, and once a student is absent for 15% of any given class, the Dean of Students will consult with the student and parents.